Bohlen–Pierce scale: Chords and modulation

 Every tone of the Pierce 3579b scale is in a major and minor triad except for tone II of the scale.
 There are thirteen possible keys.
 Modulation is possible through changing a single note.
-Moving note II up one semitone causes the tonic to rise to what was note III (semitone: 3), which therefore may be considered the dominant.
-VIII (semitone: 10) may be considered the subdominant.
+Moving note II up one semitone causes the tonic to rise to what was note III (semitone 3), which therefore may be considered the dominant.
+One may consider VIII (semitone 10) the analogue of the subdominant.